ppchhabra/website/dataset.md

 (e.g., “outer free end”, “elastic strip”, “bioprosthetic mitral valve replacement”).
 3. If the claim is dependent:
 *	Take the sentence starting after “claim #”—for example, from the text “A mitral valve replacement as in claim 1, wherein the base is…” use only “wherein the base is…”.
-*	Return to steps a.–d. of Step 2.
+*	Return to the substeps of Step 2.
 4. Count the number of distinct subject matter in the patent.